 That said, China’s policy could seriously affect international trade.
 If countries like China, Russia, Turkey, Venezuela, Iran, etc. start their trading with their native cryptocurrencies, the value of the US Dollar could be dented, and that’s the matter of concern for Washington.
 The USD is one of the most crucial tools through which America maintains its international dominance in terms of politics and economics.
 If the demand for USD decreases, its value would come down.
 Besides, if implemented successfully, the model could be adopted by other countries, especially those who have the technology to do so, like Japan, Germany, India, etc.

 The US and China are evenly matched in terms of blockchain technology; however, China has a better potential for growth, which may or may not happen.
 On the other hand, the US is sounder technologically with all the major blockchain companies in the world offering services in the nation.
 In fact, Ripple is considered one of the biggest blockchain solutions provider in the financial world.
+If you want to invest in any cryptocurrency then Bitcoin Trend App is one of the best crypto trading app that leads you to earn massive profit from it.

 The crypto scene is quite different, as, on the face, the US is much more powerful and has more significant potential too.
 However, what is dangerous is China successfully uses crypto for international trade, causing a massive setback for the USD as a globally accepted currency.